Bundesliga champions with five games to spare, Bayern Munich were in a league of their own in 2017/18.

 Kimmich in numbers

-- Kimmich runs, on average, 7.27 miles per game - a Bayern best-mark.
+- In 26 starts and three substitute appearances, Kimmich ran, on average, 10.4 kilometres per game - a Bayern best-mark.

-- The Stuttgart youth product has laid on more goal attempts (63) in this season's Bundesliga than any Bayern player and is level with James for assists (10).
+- The Stuttgart youth product laid on more goal attempts in this season's Bundesliga than any Bayern player - and he also had 10 assists.

-- Kimmich has supplied the second-highest number of crosses (94) after Augsburg's Philipp Max (113).
+- Kimmich supplied the second-highest number of crosses (109) after Augsburg's Philipp Max (130).

 The verdict: "Joshua Kimmich is one of the biggest talents I've seen in the last 10 years.
 He's got a massive career ahead of him."
 (Joachim Löw, Germany coach)